Scaling behavior of the thermopower of the archetypical heavy-fermion metal $\rm{YbRh_2Si_2}$: Scaling behavior

 where $k_B$ and $e$ are, respectively, the Boltzmann constant and the elementary charge, while $\sigma$ is the dc electric conductivity of the system, given by

 ${\bf p}$ is the electron wave-vector, $\tau$ is the scattering time, and $v$ denotes the velocity of electron.
-Thus, we see from Eq. \eqref{SSG} that the thermoelectric power $S$ is sensitive to the derivative of the density of electronic states and the change in the relaxation time at $\varepsilon=\mu$.
-On the basis of the Fermi liquid theory description, the term in the brackets on the right hand side of Eq. \eqref{SB} can be simplified, so that one has $S\propto T N(\varepsilon=\mu)\propto C$ at $T\to0$ \cite{lan,beh,miy,zlat}.
-In the LFL phase of a HF metal the density of states $N(\varepsilon)$ is temperature independent, and $S\propto C$ becomes proportional to $T$, since both quantities are proportional to the electronic density of states.
-As a result, under general conditions and upon taking into account that charge and heat currents at low temperatures are transported by quasiparticles in LFL, the ratio $q$ is approximately constant, $q=en(S/C)\simeq en(S/S_{ent})\simeq \pm1$, where $n$ is the number density of the charge carriers and $S_{ent}$ the entropy density of charge carriers \cite{lan,beh,miy,zlat}.
-It is seen from Fig. \ref{fig2} that in the case of $\mathrm{YbRh_2Si_2}$ and at $T\geq T_{NL}$, the isotherms $-S(B)/T$ behave like $C/T$: They exhibit a broad maximum that sharpens and shifts to lower fields upon cooling \cite{TP,TPJ}.
-Here $T_{NL}$ is the temperature of antiferromagnetic (AF) ordering ($T_{NL}=70$ mK) at a critical field $B_{c0}=60$ mT, applied perpendicular to the magnetically hard c axis \cite{shall}.
-We shall see that $S/T\propto C/T\propto\chi\propto M^*$ over a wide range of $T$, since in the framework of FC theory quasiparticles are responsible for the thermodynamic and transport properties \cite{shagrep}.
-It is worth noting that $S/T\propto M^*$ in a low-disorder two-dimensional electron system in silicon, and tends to a diverge at a finite disorder-independent density \cite{shash}.
+Thus, we see from Eq. \eqref{SSG} that the thermoelectric power $S/T$ is sensitive to the derivative of the density of electronic states $N(\varepsilon=\mu)$ and the change in the relaxation time at $\varepsilon=\mu$.
+On the basis of the Fermi liquid theory description, the term in the brackets on the right hand side of Eq. \eqref{SB} can be simplified, so that one has $S/T\propto N(\varepsilon=\mu)\propto C/T\propto M^*$ at $T\to0$ \cite{lan,beh,miy,zlat}.
+As a result, upon taking into account that charge and heat currents at low temperatures are transported by quasiparticles, the ratio

-In this Communication we show that the thermopower $S/T$ of different HF compounds exhibits universal scaling behavior.
-This universal behavior coincides with that of the normalized specific heat $(C/T)_N$ shown in Fig.~\ref{fig1} (a).
-Using the archetypical HF metal $\rm{YbRh_2Si_2}$ as an example, we also demonstrate that the universal behavior of $S/T$ is violated by the AF phase transition, since the residual resistivity and the density of states experience jumps at the phase transition.
-This results in corresponding downward jumps of $S/T$ and its change of sign.
-To depict the main features of the $S/T$ behavior, we construct a schematic $T-B$ phase diagram.
-Our calculated $S/T$ of ${\rm YbRh_2Si_2}$ and of the HF cobalt oxide $\rm [BiBa_{0.66}K_{0.36}O_{2}]CoO_{2}$ are found to be in good agreement with experimental observations.

-In calculating the thermopower $S/T$ and its universal behavior, we model the HF as a homogeneous liquid, since this permits us to avoid complications associated with the crystalline anisotropy of solids \cite{shagrep}.
-To reveal the universal behavior of the thermopower, we normalize $S/T$ in the same way as in the normalization of $C/T$: the normalized function $(S/T)_N$ is obtained by normalizing $(S/T)$ by its maximum value, occurring at $T=T_M$, and the temperature $T$ is scaled by $T_M$.
-Taking into account that $S/T\propto C/T$\, \cite{beh,miy,zlat}, we conclude that $(S/T)_N= (C/T)_N$, provided that the system in question is located away from possible phase transitions.
-This universal function $(C/T)_N$ is displayed in Fig.~\ref{fig1} (a).
+where $S_{ent}$ the entropy density of charge carriers \cite{lan,beh,miy,zlat}.
+Thus, we expect that within FC theory one can obtain an adequate description of the thermopower and its scaling behavior, for the theory is based on the quasiparticle paradigm \cite{ks,noz,physrep,shagrep,book}.